filisko/hl1110-utility-tool/README.md

 ![Reset image 2](images/reset-act-2.png)

-### Suggestions, ideas, etc.
+### Sugestions or bugs

-If you have suggestions, ideas or anything else, just write me an email (filisfutsarov@gmail.com) or create an issue in this repository.
+Write me an email (filisfutsarov@gmail.com) or create an issue in the repository.